Please apply online through the Law School Admission Council (LSAC) website.

 - Campbell Law will notify early decision candidates about their status no later than December 15.

 FLEX is a part-time day program.
 We do not offer an evening program.

 Application instructions, requirements and deadlines are the same for Campbell FLEX applicants as they are for full-time applicants.
 There is, however, a specific application that may be selected on LSAC’s website if you are applying for Campbell FLEX.
 The deadline to apply for the FLEX program is July 15.

-There is no application fee for 1L applications for Fall 2017.
+There is no application fee for first-year JD applicants.

 All applicants must register with the Law School Admission Council’s Credential Assembly Service (CAS).
 Transcripts and letters of recommendation (2) should be sent directly to CAS.
 Registration is valid for five (5) years from the date the LSAT/CAS registration form is processed.
 Applicants must ensure undergraduate transcripts from each college, university or high school dual-enrollment program attended are on file at CAS.
 Please do not send transcripts to the law school.